darul75/jade-cache/README.md

 See http://jade-lang.com/api/ for more info.

 By default all `/partials/...` route will use this middleware, `/partials/view1.jade', '/partials/folder1/view2'.
+Other route will still be using normal express engine process with jade cache if in production.

 But you can add some route or change it in options.